The good

 -

-Says that on his diet, you’ll never feel hungry… Then, a few pages later, he laughs about how after a big dinner of veggies, he woke up the following morning feeling incredibly famished.
+Never feel hungry!
+Except when you do.
+Fuhrman says that on his diet, you’ll never feel hungry… Then, a few pages later, he laughs about how after a big dinner of veggies, he woke up the following morning feeling incredibly famished.
 How fun!

 -

-Claims that you can cook just once per week and maintain a nutritarian diet… Then lists all the fresh veggies and fruits you need to eat, the vast majority of which go bad in less than 1 week.
+Cook once per week!
+Somehow?
+Fuhrman claims that you can cook just once per week and maintain a nutritarian diet… Then lists all the fresh veggies and fruits you need to eat, the vast majority of which go bad in less than 1 week.

 -

-Claims that on his diet you never need to track macronutrient intake… But then says eating too much protein is bad for you and you shouldn’t overdo it.
+No tracking macros!
+Except these ones.
+Fuhrman claims that on his diet you never need to track macronutrient intake… But then says eating too much protein is bad for you and you shouldn’t overdo it.
 Also, completely ignores the fact that when your body is losing weight, your protein needs are higher than normal.

 -